gngrwzrd/UIImageLoader/readme.md

 If the server doesn't respond with a Cache-Control header, you can optionally set a default cache control max age in order to cache the image for a specified time.

 If a response is 304 it uses the cached image available on disk.

+## 4XX & 5XX Responses

+For 4XX and 5XX responses you can specify a number of allowed tries to get the image.
+And a cache control max age - to prevent sending the same requests in the event of an error.

 ## Installation